dagraham/etm-dgraham/README.md

 ## [Options](#etm)

+Notes:

-Note: The term "list" in the following means a comma and space separated list of elements, e.g.,
+* The term "list" means a comma and space separated list of elements, e.g.,

     @+ 2p Thu, 9p Mon, 11a Wed

-Options with an asterick can be used more than once, e.g.,
+* Options displayed with an asterick can be used more than once, e.g.,

-    @n Joe Doaks <jdoaks@whatever.com @n John Smith <jsmith@wherever.org> or

     @a 1h, 30m: t, v   @a 1d: e

+    @n joe: jdoaks@whatever.com   @n john: jsmith@wherever.org

+	@t red   @t green

 ### [@ keys](#etm)